Ammariz99/todone-app/README.md

 - **React**: JavaScript library for building user interfaces.
 - **React Icons**: For integrating icons easily.
 - **JavaScript (ES6+)**: Modern JavaScript features used for building the application.
+- **Next.js**: A React framework for building server-rendered applications.
+- **Tailwind CSS**: A utility-first CSS framework for styling the application.

 ## Getting Started